by Yang/wdaehn and OlliW, with videos by alcurtis93, descriptions refer to firmwares v2.xx

-Let's next check if the STorM32-BGC is indeed operational, and communicates with the GUI.
-Note that firmware and GUI versions must match.
+Next, let's check if the STorM32 controller is indeed operational, and communicates with the GUI.
+Note that the firmware and GUI versions must match.

-It's a good occasion now to also learn about the FAQ: How does Read, Write, and Store work?., and buttons and to read
+This is a good occasion to also learn about the usage of the FAQ: How does Read, Write, and Store work?., and buttons: Please read the

-- If connected, disconnect a USB cable and/or USB-TTL adapter.
-Click on the COM port selector in the left bottom and memorize the list.
+- If a USB cable is connected to the STorM32 board, disconnect it.
+Click on the selector in the left bottom and memorize the list.

-- Then plug in the STorM32 board via the USB cable to power it.
-When clicking on the drop down for the COM port selector, it should now show an additional one.
+- Now plug in the STorM32 board via the USB cable to power it.
+When clicking on the drop down for the

 If the board has a firmware installed and this is the first-time connection via USB to your PC, then Windows will install the USB driver for the STorM32 board.
 This can take quite some time.
 Do NOT interrupt the install process.

-- Go to e.g. the tab and click on or to validate the connection with the board.
+- Go to the tab and click on or to validate the connection with the board.

 Quick Trouble Shooting: